twobithack/hues-of-life/README.md

 Conway's Game of Life, now in color.

+## Touch Controls

+Touch and swipe to spawn cells of a random color.

-## Controls
+## Mouse and Keyboard Controls

 <kbd>Space</kbd> to pause and resume simulation.

-Left-click to spawn and replace cells.
-Select color for new cells via keyboard keys:
+Left-click to spawn cells.
+Select color of new cells via keyboard keys:

 <kbd>R</kbd> - red
 <kbd>G</kbd> - green